carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 > and __define the files that will be included as output of a workflow__.
 {: .callout}

-CWL workflows are defined in a YAML script.
-This [quick tutorial](https://www.commonwl.org/user_guide/yaml/) explains the YAML script used in CWL.
-A CWL script contains the workflow and the requirements for running that workflow.
-All CWL scripts should start with two lines of code:
+CWL workflows are written in the YAML syntax.
+This [short tutorial](https://www.commonwl.org/user_guide/yaml/) explains the parts of YAML used in CWL.
+A CWL document contains the workflow and the requirements for running that workflow.
+All CWL document should start with two lines of code:

 ~~~
 cwlVersion: v1.2